Starting a Business in Portugal: 2026 Cost Overview

 Why this is better

-The article fabricated a split EUR 12,500/15,000 VAT threshold that does not exist (Portugal uses a single unified EUR 15,000 threshold), and described the closed NHR regime in the present tense as if still open to new applicants, rather than correctly identifying the current IFICI regime that replaced it.
+The article included an unverified split EUR 12,500/15,000 VAT threshold that does not exist (Portugal uses a single unified EUR 15,000 threshold), and described the closed NHR regime in the present tense as if still open to new applicants, rather than correctly identifying the current IFICI regime that replaced it.